ECT Outdoor Learning Officer Grant

 Helping our nation to better understand the environment and our place in it.

 The Outdoor Learning Officers Grant award is for charities and non-profit organisations, and to be used to fund a contribution towards salaries only.

-It is anticipated that the next application round for the ECT Outdoor Learning Officers Grant will open in Spring 2020.
+It is anticipated that the next application round for the ECT Outdoor Learning Officers Grant will open in Autumn 2020.

 The Ernest Cook Trust (ECT) believes that all people have a responsibility to address the global environmental challenges facing our planet.

 From our research and experience we believe that inspirational educators and mentors are key to enthusing and supporting others, providing confidence to make change and engage with the environment.

 Our funding priorities are to find charities and organisations that want to employ learning officers/outdoor educators who can:

 - Encourage others to create deep, lasting and meaningful connections with the natural environment.

 - Engage people to enjoy the outdoors and connect with nature, particularly those from urban areas.

 - Educate communities about the land, food production and biodiversity.